 Thank you for listening, sharing, following, and supporting my writing.
-Please subscribe in the sidebar to receive notice of new posts.
-Comments and greetings always welcome.
+Comments and greetings are always welcome.

 In health, Elyn

 My Plate Rap